Emotional Regulation in CPTSD Recovery and Why It Matters

 You’re not bad at feelings because you’re weak or dramatic or fundamentally flawed.

 Your nervous system is doing exactly what it learned to do based on what happened to you.
+Past experiences influence how you respond to emotion and regulate your feelings in the present.

 In other words, your body isn’t broken.
 It’s brilliant.